 Brett and his family farm 500 hectares of land at Gateshead, near the Angel of the North, in a combination of owned, tenanted and contract agreements.
 Brett grows feed wheat, milling oats, malting barley, beans and HEAR oilseed rape which are all supplied into added value local markets.
 Brett is a member of Tyne Grain Farmers Cooperative, which owns GrainCo and believes strongly in the co-operative model.
 Brett is chairman of the North East Regional Crops Board and with strong connections to the two bioethanol plants located in his region Brett leads on biofuels for the NFU.
 Brett also represents the NFU Crops Board on the Red Tractor Crops & Sugar Beet Board.

-Perkin farms over 1,000 acres at Crug-Glas farm in Haverfordwest, Pembrokeshire.
-He grows winter and spring barley, winter wheat, both winter and spring oilseed rape and runs 150 store cattle.
-In addition to his duties as chairman of the Welsh Crops Board, Perkin is also a trustee of the Farms for City Children charity.
+Andrew farms over 300 acres at Redlands Farm outside Haverfordwest, on the Pembrokeshire Coast.
+He grows winter and spring barley, winter wheat and winter oilseed rape.
+He also runs his own well respected Agronomy and seed business, spanning the three local counties.
+In addition to his duties as chairman of the Welsh Crops Board, Andrew is also a member of the Pembrokeshire Agricultural Society Council and Estates Committee.

 Olly Harrison – North West